Technoguyfication/SkyrimTogether-Egg/README.md

 ## Warning and Disclaimer

 The SkyrimTogether developer team [does not](https://discord.com/channels/247835175860305931/247844509726015488/823697815939186699) allow anyone to host servers running their mod for profit.
-Consider this Egg as ONLY for use to host your own not-for-profit servers.
+Consider this Egg ONLY to be used to host your own not-for-profit servers.
 Please do not sell servers using this Egg and be the reason this project gets taken down.

 ![](https://user-images.githubusercontent.com/45578026/112071776-9e436580-8bc4-11eb-9162-c26b3903ec1d.png)